themill/wiz/doc/configuration.rst

         ENVIRON_TEST3=VALUE3
         ENVIRON_TEST4=VALUE4

-We will see later how to initialize environment variable using plugins.
+We will see later how to initialize environment variable using :ref:`plugins
+<plugins>`.

 .. warning::